-TD&H Engineering has provided grant preparation and administration services for our clients for many years.
-We’ve successfully secured all of the traditional and non-traditional funding programs including: the Treasure State Endowment Program (TSEP), Community Development Block Grant Program (CDBG), the Department of Natural Resources and Conservation Renewable Resources Grant/Loan Program (DNRC RRGL), Department of Agriculture Rural Development (RD) grant and loan program, Predevelopment Planning Grant (PPG), and the Montana, Washington, and Idaho State Revolving Fund loan programs for both water and sewer projects.
-We have also assisted municipalities with obtaining Federal Appropriation grants through the Water Resource Development Act (WRDA) program as well as funding for bridge and roadway projects through Federal Highways Administration and Montana, Washington, and Idaho transportation departments.
+TD&H has successfully secured every traditional and non-traditional funding sources including: the Treasure State Endowment Program (TSEP), Community Development Block Grant Program (CDBG), the Department of Natural Resources (DNRC), Conservation Renewable Resources Grant/Loan Program (RRGL), USDA Rural Development (RD) grant and loan programs, Quality Schools Grant Program (QSGP), Predevelopment Planning Grant (PPG), and the Montana, Washington, and Idaho State Revolving Fund loan programs for both water and sewer projects.
+TD&H has also assisted municipalities to obtain Federal Appropriation grants through the Water Resource Development Act (WRDA) and State and Tribal Assistance Grant (STAG) programs, along with several funding programs for bridge, roadway and trails projects through Federal Highways Administration and Montana, Washington, and Idaho Transportation Departments.

 When debt is necessary to supplement grant commitments, the issuance of bonds through a local election may be required.
 As a result, financing critical repairs can develop into a political discussion.
 Like any election, a public information campaign supporting the project importance and benefits is the key to successful bond approval.
 Our marketing department partners with Northwest Media, a TD&H subsidiary company, to publish brochures, press releases, informational websites, social media campaigns, marketing exhibits and a variety of other creative means of engaging residents to understand the critical nature of the utility improvements.